Faculty Affiliate, The UCLA César E. Chávez Department of Chicana and Chicano Studies

 - “Mexicana hasta el alma yo soy: Ely Guerra’s Fusion of Rock, Poetry, and Fin-de-Siecle Feminism,” Puentes: Revista Mexico-Chicana de Literatura, Cultura y Arte.
 Corpus Christi, Num.
 2, Otono 2004.

 Bridget Kevane,”The Autobiographical Voice and the Making of the Self in Bernardo Vega, Sandra Cisneros, Rigoberta Menchú and El Inca Garcilaso de la Vega,” 1996.
-Professor, Montanta State University.
+Professor of Spanish, Associate Dean of Faculty Affairs, College of Letters and Science, Director of Liberal Studies, Montana State University.

 Jeffrey Lamb, “Identities on the Margin: Perspectives on Sandra Cisneros, Rosina Conde, Luis Humberto Crossthwaite, and Alejandro Morales,” 1997.
-Professor and Interim Dean, The School of Liberal Arts, Solano Community College
+Professor of Spanish, Vice President of Instruction, Merritt College.

 Juanita Heredia, “Latina Writers in the United States: At the Borderlands of a Pan-American Boom,” 1998.
-Professor, Northern Arizona University.
+Professor of Spanish, Global Languages and Cultures, Northern Arizona University.

 Sandra Perez-Linggi, “The Nuevomexicano Literary Tradition: From Spanish Conquest to Statehood,” 2002.
-Professor, California State University, Fullerton.
+Professor of Spanish, Modern Languages and Literatures, Director Honors Program, Cal State Fullerton.

 Ariel Tumbaga, “Yaqui Warrior Myth: Representations in Twentieth and Twenty-First Century Chicana/o and Mexican Cultural Productions and Literature,” 2009.
 Assistant Professor, Southern Oregon University.